-We see that either of "0-strategy" or "1-strategy" is optimal for the case of 2 balls.
+Summarizing, the probabilities of success with the "k-strategy" (with 2 balls) are: We see that either of "0-strategy" and "1-strategy" is optimal for the case of 2 balls.

 The case n = 3

 There are 3! = 6 possible permutations of the 3 balls corresponding to 6 possible extraction configurations of the 3 balls from the urn.
 As we want all the possible extraction configurations to be equally probable, we assume that the extraction continues until all the balls are extracted from the urn, even when the winning ball is accepted.
 If this assumption is not considered, then one cannot calculate the classical probability of a success.
 In the extraction configurations below, we shall mark with red the balls that were rejected by default and with green the winning ball.